serverless/serverless/docs/providers/azure/guide/credentials.md

 ##### 5. Set up environment variables

-Add the following environment variables to the shell session or CI/CD tool that will be used for deployment of your Azure Function App:
+Add the following environment variables to the shell session or CI/CD tool that will be used for deployment of your Azure Service:

 ```sh
 # bash